estebanmorenoit/terraform-beginner-bootcamp-2023/journal/week2.md

 ### Install Gems

-You need to create a Gemfile and define your gems n that file
+You need to create a Gemfile and define your gems in that file

 ```rb
 source "https://rubygems.org"